How to Finance Your Education Abroad

 - If you are enrolled in a Binghamton University study abroad program during fall, spring and/or summer semester(s), you are required to confirm your enrollment via BU BRAIN.
 Failure to confirm enrollment will result in your courses being cancelled.

 If you're not attending a SUNY Education Abroad Program

-You must receive approval for your program from the Office of International Programs.
-Contact them at 607.777.2336 or stop by the office located in Library North, LN-G300, to request an advising appointment.
+You must receive approval for your program from the Office of International Education and Global Initiatives.
+Contact them at 607.777.2336 or stop by the office located in Old Champlain, Room 240, to request an advising appointment.

 Check with the school/program that they will accept the Consortium Agreement.
 Financial aid cannot be considered and processed without a complete consortium agreement on file with Financial Aid Services.
 You can pick one up in our office located in the Admissions Center, Room 112.

 Check with the school/program whether you are required to pay in full up front.
 If you pay in full up front and receive financial aid, you will receive a refund from Student Accounts.
 Funds must be used to satisfy your financial obligations with your study abroad program first.